 In this blog, we discuss interview questions about you.
 Read everything you need to know on how you can prepare and what answers the interviewer is looking for.
 Also, read more about frequently asked job interview questions here and check our job interview preparation checklist.

-What Topics Are Discussed In Questions About Yourself?
+What Topics Are Discussed In Questions About You?

 Before we get into how you can answer personal job interview questions, it’s essential to know what topics you should prepare for, in general.
 This, of course, all depends on the requirements of the position that you’re applying for and the culture of the company.
 The most common job discussed interview topics are: